 Perfect for Architect Mode

 Aider's architect mode is ideal for voice input.
+An "architect" model plans the solution while a separate "editor" model translates that into file edits.
 You describe high-level changes, and Aider plans and implements them:

 - "Add authentication to all API endpoints using JWT tokens"